 Five percent of the course grade will be based on progress checks.
-These progress checks will include the progress checks administered on Wednesdays and the proficiency quizzes.
-We will have at least 4 progress checks in class on Wednesdays on canvas (make sure you have a way to connect to canvas).
+These progress checks will include the progress checks due (generally) on Tuesdays and the proficiency quizzes.
+We will have at least 4 progress checks Tuesdays on canvas (make sure you have a way to connect to canvas).
 You must work individually on these questions.
 Treat the progress checks as a mini exam (as a trial to see whether you are prepared for an exam).
 You will also take 3 proficiency quizzes.